iamthetwodigiter/StreamSavor/README.md

 ## Created with ❤️ using Flutter by [@iamthetwodigiter](https://www.github.com/iamthetwodigiter)

-## A movie streaming app for binge watchers like myself 😁
+## A streaming app for binge watchers like myself 😁

 ### Features: